MrNuma/MrNuma/README.md

 # MrNuma
-I am messing around trying to learn how to use Github.
+I am messing around trying to learn how to use GitHub.